TessorNetwork/stFury/readme-docs/md/interchainquery_README.md

 ## Events

-The `interchainquery` module emits an event at the end of every 3 `stride_epoch`s (e.g. 15 minutes on local testnet).
+The `interchainquery` module emits an event at the end of every 3 `dredger_epoch`s (e.g. 15 minutes on local testnet).

 The purpose of this event is to send interchainqueries that query data about staking rewards, which Dredger uses to reinvest (aka autocompound) staking rewards.